anand1st/sshd-shell-spring-boot/README.md

     sshd.system.command.roles.shutdown=${sshd.system.command.roles}
     sshd.system.command.roles.threadDump=${sshd.system.command.roles}

-The user just need to set the `sshd.system.command.roles` to an admin role or to '*' if anyone should be able to have access to these commands.
-For individual configuration of management endpoints, setting the roles in the above system commands properties manually should suffice.
+The user just need to set the `sshd.system.command.roles` to an admin role or to `*` if any authenticated user should be able to have access to these commands.
+For individual configuration of management endpoints, setting the roles in the above system command properties manually should suffice.
+Please note that these changes may affect the functionality in previous versions of this library.
+Sufficient testing with this version is recommended.

 ### Version 3.7
 Running with latest jline 3.10.0 and Apache SSHD version 2.2.0 and some code refactoring and cleanup.
 Fixed bug with exception handling of ShellException and IllegalArgumentException in methods with SshdShellCommand annotation.
 These exceptions can now be safely thrown and handled correctly by the CommandExecutor.
 Other exceptions are considered unexpected and will result in a error log.

 ### Version 3.6
 Getting a user's root directory for the purposes of SCP/SFTP is now made easier with the following approach:

     SshSessionContext.getUserDir()
 Upgraded jline to 3.9.0 and Apache SSHD version to 2.0.0. `heapDump` command now zips the dump and places it into the session user's directory if SCP/SFTP is enabled so that it can be downloaded.

 ### Version 3.5